pkofod/NLSolvers.jl/README.md

 res = minimize!(himmelblau!, copy([2.0,2.0]), (Newton(Direct()), NWI()))
 ```

-## Custom solve
-Newton methods generally accept a linsolve argument.

-## Preconditioning
-Many methods accept preconditioners.
-A preconditioner is provided as a function that has two methods: `p(x)` and `p(x, P)` where the first prepares and returns the preconditioner and the second is the signature for updating the preconditioner.
-If the preconditioner is constant, both method
-will simply return this preconditioner.
-A preconditioner is used in two contexts: in `ldiv!(pgr, factorize(P), gr)` that accepts a cache array for the preconditioned gradient `pgr`, the preconditioner `P`, and the gradient to be preconditioned `gr`, and in `mul!(x, P, y)`.
-For the out-of-place methods (`minimize` as opposed to `minimize!`) it is sufficient to have `\(P, gr)` and `*(P, y)` defined.

 ## Wrapping a LeastSquares problem for MinProblems
 To be able to do inplace least squares problems it is necessary to provide proper cache arrays to be used internally.
 To do this we write